bufbuild-ru/docs/docs/subscription/manage/index.md

 1. Go to the [Teams checkout](https://buf.build/checkout/teams/get-started).
 2. Sign up for a new Buf account or log in to an existing account.
 3. Select the organization or create a new one to manage the account.
-4. Add a payment method.Link a payment method to your organization.
+4. Add a payment method.

+    Link a payment method to your organization.
 Your 30-day trial begins immediately, after which you will receive an email with an estimate of the next month's charges based on usage.
 You won't be charged until the end of the billing cycle after your trial ends.

 5. Review the configuration details before creating your account and click **Complete**.

 ## Upgrade to a Pro subscription